nasa/earthdata-search/README.md

     npm run test

+To get coverage on tests run
+    npm run test:watch-lite

+test coverage will be updated in the coverage/ directory

 ### Deployment

 When the time comes to deploy the application, first ensure that you have the required ENV vars set: